Industrial Revitalization Strategy

 Site readiness and workforce will define the economic development winners in the future.

 Redevelopment for Job Creation

 Competition is fierce in attracting and retaining businesses.
 One of the greatest challenges to recruitment and retention of manufacturing in Hamilton County, Ohio, is the lack of shovel-ready sites for expansion and new development.
 The I-75 corridor, historically home to some of the nation's greatest industrialists, sits largely underutilized, poorly configured, in need of remediation, and outdated for today's modern manufacturing standards.
-The Port of Greater Cincinnati Development Authority has established a manufacturing strategic framework for the long-term revitalization and re-industrialization of this critically important corridor -- to position our region to compete globally for a new wave of advanced manufacturing and in-shoring opportunities
+The Cincinnati Redevelopment Authority has established a manufacturing strategic framework for the long-term revitalization and re-industrialization of this critically important corridor -- to position our region to compete globally for a new wave of advanced manufacturing and in-shoring opportunities

 Our studies provide insight into what happened to our region’s manufacturing employment base.
 University of Cincinnati Economics Center research found from 1969 until 2015, the number of people in Hamilton County employed in manufacturing decreased 67 percent, from 145,987 to 48,748.
 Between 1975 and 1995, manufacturing in Hamilton County dropped dramatically, from more than one-third to just one-fifth of the local economy—a loss of over 41,000 jobs and 59 manufacturing establishments.

 Our manufacturing jobs left, but our talent, our desire to make things, and our inherent engineering prowess did not.
 A 2016 Manufacturing Attractiveness study conducted by national site selection expert Darin Buelow found that Cincinnati has an advantage in the presence of industrial engineers, machinist and tool / dye makers; as well as a large supply of lower skilled production workers, giving the area a talent proposition to attract manufacturing deployments.